 2.4 The Designated Safeguarding Lead will:

-- Assess any urgent medical needs of the child.
+- Ensure any urgent medical needs of the child are assessed

 - Confirm whether any previous concerns have been raised by staff.

-- Consider whether the matter should be discussed with the child’s parents or carers or whether to do so may put the child at further risk of harm because of delay or the parent’s possible actions or reactions
+- Consider whether the matter should be discussed with the child’s parents or carers and whether doing so may put the child at further risk of harm because of delay or the parent’s possible actions or reactions

 - Seek advice if unsure that a child protection referral should be made.